Desert Island Math

 Why study polyhedra?
 Because it‘s fun to build things!
-But also, because simple 3-D objects like polyhedra are right at the edge of what human brains can imagine.
+But also because simple 3-D objects like polyhedra are right at the edge of what human brains can imagine.
 The jump from 2-D polygons to 3-D polyhedra can inspire us to think about even higher dimensions.
-As we explore polyhedra, we will frequently ask, “What does it have to do with the 2-D world that we understand well?,” and “How can we use this to jump into the 4th dimension?”
+As we explore polyhedra, we will frequently ask, “What does this have to do with the 2-D world that we understand well?” and “How can we use this to jump into the 4th dimension?”

 These are online-only events; all registrants will be participating remotely.
 Occasional video recordings are made available for a fee at videos.momath.org.